-in the department and makes a recommendation to the dean on continuing employment or nonreappointment.
-Lecturers who have served continuously for at least four years must be given one academic year's notice prior to nonreappointment.

-The teaching load for lecturers is normally 24 semester hours in the academic year with additional service expectations in student advising, participation in departmental programs concerned with student activities and instructional matters, and other

-Lecturers do not participate in departmental processes concerning appointments, reappointments, promotion, and tenure.

-Visiting faculty appointments are temporary full-time appointments, usually for one academic year, and may carry the titles of visiting assistant professor, visiting associate professor, visiting professor, visiting research professor, etc. The visiting designation is normally used for faculty who are temporarily on leave from other universities or organizations.27.2.2.4 6Adjunct and Part-Time Faculty
+Visiting faculty appointments are for a ﬁxed period of time, usually for one academic year, and may carry the titles of visiting instructor, visiting assistant professor, visiting associate professor, visiting professor, visiting research professor, etc. The visiting designation is normally used for faculty who are temporarily on leave from other universities or organizations.
+Visiting faculty members normally have responsibilities in each of the areas of teaching and scholarly and/or creative achievements.

+7.2.2.2.6.
+Adjunct Faculty